 My WVC partner and I generally don’t take on new clients anymore.
 But I still love to write and edit, and he still loves to make things beautiful.
 Ask us about this: hello AT wellversedcreative DOT com.

-Writing: I’ve spent most of the past few years editing and/or ghostwriting other people’s articles, but I did fit in a couple bylines of my own.
-Here’s one on Spark: 4 Amazing Young Entrepreneurs.
+Other bylines are a bit more dated.
+Here’s a fun one on Spark: 4 Amazing Young Entrepreneurs.
 All the people in that article really are amazing, FYI.
 Here is a piece about healthcare, if you like that sort of thing: What We Know So Far About ACOs.
 And here are a few business articles: 5 Questions to Ask Before Starting a Business With Your Spouse, How Women Can Harness Their Power to Shape the Future of Work, Peter Ganahl: Exemplifying Passionate Leadership, The Missing 98%, Schedule Your First “Pessimistic Monday” Morning?, 5 Principles of Successful Business in the Transformation Decade, Anya Kamenetz on Higher Ed’s Overdue Makeover, and finally — because, why not? — a white paper (PDF): Four Tenets of Growth.

 Design: My husband Luis Cortes is a very talented artist, and also my partner at WVC.
 For several years, we specialized in conceiving, designing and developing 100 percent custom WordPress sites, like Paul the Counsellor‘s business site and blog, Jennifer Gresham’s Everyday Bright (which has gotten many accolades for originality and use of “white” space, including this) and La Muerta’s e-commerce site, to name a few.
 Now he mostly makes art, art directs other people making art, and builds really big important websites for huge companies.
 And surfs.